Arthritis - Osteoarthritis

 A normal joint is made of two smooth, cartilage-covered bone surfaces that fit well together so that they glide when the bones move.
 If the smooth surfaces wear out, then they no longer fit together and arthritis develops.
 Injury, infection, gout, psoriasis, and other conditions can also cause arthritis of the hand.

 SIGNS AND SYMPTOMS

-Surgery is indicated when the patient either has too much pain or too little function.
-In most cases, the patient knows best and actually tells the doctor when it is time for surgery.
-The goal is to restore as much function as possible and to eliminate the pain or reduce it to a tolerable level.
-One type of surgery is joint fusion, in which the arthritic surface is removed and the bones on each side of the joint are fused together, eliminating motion from the problem joint.
-Joint fusion may be used to relieve pain and correct deformities that interfere with functioning.
-Another approach is joint reconstruction, in which the degenerated joint surface is removed in order to eliminate the rough, irregular bone-to-bone contact that causes pain and restricts motion.
-Once the degenerated portion of the joint surface is removed, it may be replaced with rolled-up soft tissue, such as a tendon, or with a joint replacement implant.
-Which type of surgery is used depends on the particular joint(s) involved, your activities, and your own needs.
-Your hand surgeon can help you decide which type of surgery is the most appropriate for you.
+Surgery is considered when the non-surgical options above have not helped.
+In most cases, you will tell your doctor when you are ready for surgery.
+The goal is to restore as much function as possible and to minimize your pain.
+One type of surgery is joint fusion.
+The worn cartilage is removed and the bones on each side of the joint are fused together, which means that the joint will not move but it will not hurt.
+Another choice is joint reconstruction, where the rough joint surface is removed and either replaced with your own soft tissue or with an implant.
+The type of surgery depends on the joint(s) involved, your anatomy, and your activities.
+Your hand surgeon can help you decide which type of surgery is the best for you.

 © 2012 American Society for Surgery of the Hand.
 Developed by the ASSH Public Education Committee